Hi-PACE/hipace/docs/source/run/parameters.rst

     Type of field output.
 Available options are `xyz`, `xz`, `yz`. `xyz` generates a 3D field output.
 Use 3D output with parsimony, it may increase disk Space usage and simulation time significantly. `xz` and `yz` generate 2D field outputs at the center of the y-axis and x-axis, respectively.
-In case of an even number of grid points, the value will be averaged between the two inner grid points.
+In case of an even number of grid points, the value is averaged between the two inner grid points.

 * ``<diag name> or diagnostic.coarsening`` (3 `int`) optional (default `1 1 1`)